Hollywood photographer to record christening of British prince

 Bell, 44, is an award-winning photographer best known for portraits of celebrities such as musician Paul McCartney, footballer David Beckham, James Bond actor Daniel Craig and Hollywood stars Johnny Depp and Nicole Kidman.

-“The royals have become global celebrities but being the one photographer there could be a bit daunting for Jason Bell,” said Mark Stewart, a photographer specialising in royals.
+“The royals have become global celebrities but being the one photographer there could be a bit daunting for Jason Bell,” said Mark Stewart, a photographer specializing in royals.

 As well as the christening, Bell is expected to shoot the first portrait of four generations of the royal family in more than 100 years, with Queen Elizabeth, her son Prince Charles, grandson Prince William and great-grandson Prince George.